dwonderley/lib-find-the-path/README.md

 <p>See the <a href="https://github.com/dwonderley/lib-find-the-path/wiki">wiki page</a> for examples of this library's use.</p>

 <p>This module is a work in progress, but I have tested it extensively.
-If you find bugs or have questions, comments, or requests, please don't hesitate to leave me a comment here or on the FVTT discord.</p>
+If you find bugs or have questions, comments, or requests, please don't hesitate to leave me a comment here or on the FVTT discord (@Dave Of Wonders).</p>

 ## Terminology
 Token is a FVTT class that contains various information about game tokens, such as their pixel coordinates, the actors they represent, or their names.
 Tokens exist on the Canvas.
 The Canvas is a grid of pixel coordinates, originating at the top-left corner, with +x going left to right and +y going top to bottom.